wechuli/locallibrary2.0/README.md

  Technologies

         -Express for the back-end
-        -React for the front-end->Implement without using Redux + implement another version with redux -File upload to s3 or azure storages
+        -React for the front-end->Implement without using Redux + implement another version with redux-Use React hooks a number of places in the code
+        -File upload to s3 or azure storages
         -Host app in cloud -heroku,aws,gcp or azure -Take a look at Formik for forms, malter for file uploads